Why Zoom, Teams, and Google Meet Notetakers Fall Short for Accounting Firms

 Why do meeting notes from built-in tools often go unused after the meeting?

 Because the output usually sits in isolation as a transcript or summary.
 Someone still has to download it, rename it, file it correctly, and copy the important details into client systems or follow-up emails.
-When that process is manual, it often doesn’t happen.
+When that process is manual, it often doesn't happen — and the notes collect dust in a recordings folder.

 Why are generic AI meeting summaries risky for accountants?